fortanix/sq-dsm/README.md

 PYTHON=disable`.

 To build Sequoia, you need at least Rust 1.34 and a few libraries.
-Please see below for OS-specific notes.
+Please see below for OS-specific commands to install the needed libraries:

 ### Debian

-You can install the needed libraries with the following command:

 ```shell
     $ sudo apt install git rustc cargo clang make pkg-config nettle-dev libssl-dev capnproto libsqlite3-dev